MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-atp-known-issues.md

 Ensure that the sensor can browse to *.atp.azure.com through the configured proxy without authentication.
 For more information see, [Configure proxy to enable communication](configure-proxy.md).

+## Silent installation error when attempting to use Powershell

+If during silent sensor installation you attempt to use Powershell and receive the following error:

+    "Azure ATP sensor Setup.exe" "/quiet" NetFrameworkCommandLineArguments="/q" Acce ...
+Unexpected token '"/quiet"' in expression or statement."

+**Cause:**
+Failure to include the ./ prefix required to install when using Powershell causes this error.

+**Resolution:**
+Use the complete command to successfully install.

+    ./"Azure ATP sensor Setup.exe" /quiet NetFrameworkCommandLineArguments="/q" AccessKey="<Access Key>"

 ## Azure ATP sensor NIC teaming issue <a name="nic-teaming"></a>